Quantum steering with vector vortex photon states with the detection loophole closed: Results

 In our test, we used the loss-tolerant steering inequality introduced in Ref.~[\onlinecite{bennet12}].
 In this protocol, upon receiving one of the particles, Alice chooses a particular measurement setting $k$ from a predetermined set of $n$ measurements to perform on the particle and announces the same measurement setting to Bob.
 She then performs her measurement $\hat{\sigma}^A_k$ and compares the outcome with the result $B_k$, which she obtained from Bob.
 The process is repeated to accumulate statistics, and quantum steering is verified if the observed correlations

 are higher than a corresponding bound $C_n$.
-In order to close the detection loophole, Bob is required to announce his measurement outcome a specific minimum fraction of times~\cite{bennet12}, making the bound also dependent on the channel transmission $\xi$ of the untrusted party: $C_n=C_n(\xi)$.
+In order to close the detection loophole, the untrusted party, Bob, is required to announce his measurement outcome a specific minimum fraction of times~\cite{bennet12}, setting a stringent requirement on the transmission $\xi$ of the channel between the source and Bob.
+The bound is thus also dependent on $\xi$, $C_n=C_n(\xi)$.
+In contrast, because Alice is trusted, no transmission requirement is set on the transmission between Alice and the source.
 A randomized measurement choice and particular requirements on the locations of Alice and Bob and the timing of their communications allow closure of the locality and the freedom of choice loopholes~\cite{wittmann12}.
 Closing these loopholes was not a goal of this study because doing so is independent of the state encoding.